sori424/sori424.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, welcome to my space.
-I'm currently pursuing my master's degree in Applied Artificial Intelligence department advised by <a href="https://sites.google.com/view/eunil">Eunil Park</a> at Sungkyunkwan University.
+I'm currently pursuing my master's degree in Applied Artificial Intelligence department advised by <a href="https://sites.google.com/view/eunil">Eunil Park</a> at <a href="https://www.skku.edu/eng/About/s620/sub02_01.do">Sungkyunkwan University</a>.
 Here's my [Curriculum Vitae](./assets/pdf/SoyoungOh_CV.pdf){:target="\_blank"}.

 I'll be graduating next year, so I'm looking for Phd position to continue this journey on! 🍀